 So, we've come full circle here.
-We're back to the question, "What Does It Mean to Be a Christian?"
+We're back to the question, What Life Lessons Have I learned and Practice?
 In truth, there is no one answer to that question.
-The more important question for each of us is this, "What does it mean for me to be a Christian?"
+The more important question for each of us is this, "What does it mean for me to be a Christian?
+How many rules of Christ do I follow in my life?"
 For me, I simply want to strive to be an authentic Christian who believes in Christ and who works my fingers to the bone to do what Jesus taught us to do.
 I want to strive as a believer to behave and do the right thing always.
 That's what it means to me to be a Christian.
 But each of us needs to answer that question for ourselves.
 Let us be determined to boldly say, "I'm a Christian and I want to live it and show it.
-That's what it means to me."
+I try with my life to follow the rules and lessons of Jesus."